PilzDE/psen_scan/test/acceptance_test_psen_scan.md

   3. Move your hand left and right around the PSENscan.

 ### Expected Results

+  0. The PSENscan screen shows a coloured ring with text in the middle.

   1. Rviz shows a red laserscan centered around the origin that matches your surroundings as well as some axes.

-  2. Rviz should show distance values near to the center toward the X-Axis.
+  2. Rviz shows distance values near to the center toward the X-Axis.

-  3. Rviz should show distance values near to the center moving left and right around the origin in synch with your hand movements.
+  3. Rviz shows distance values near to the center moving left and right around the origin in synch with your hand movements.